bbauska/UC-Davis-JS-Basics/readme.md

 true.
 Practice this stuff as much as you can and get used to the syntax.
 By just writing the stuff and making mistakes and forgetting to put in the semicolon and the curly braces or the square brackets and seeing what happens when you get in here.
-Let's type this in.</p>
+Let&apos;s type this in.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 161/162. example of else if with test (95) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">